WincerChan/InkStone/docs/api.md

 Notes:
 - `title` and `content` contain highlighted snippets for keyword queries; `content` may be null when正文为空。
+- `matched.tags` lists exact tag matches from keywords or `tags:` filters.
-- `matched` indicates which fields matched (snippet highlight + exact tag/category match).
+- `matched` indicates which fields matched (snippet highlight + exact category match).

 ### Error responses